Learn more about Spodek Law Group and how we can help with your case.

 Criminal Penalties for Insider Trading

-The Securities Exchange Act of 1934 gives federal prosecutors broad authority to charge individuals and entities with insider trading.
-The most severe criminal penalties are imposed when the government proves that the defendant willfully violated the law, often by trading on nonpublic, material information in breach of a duty to the source.
+The Securities Exchange Act of 1934 grants federal prosecutors broad authority to charge individuals and entities with insider trading.
+The most severe criminal penalties apply when the government proves willful violation of the law.

 Maximum Prison Sentences